turingschool/facts/README.markdown

 10. open pull request on GitHub.
 11. as soon as a branch is merged to master on GitHub, make your entire team pull from master

+### Workflow (using Waffle.io)
+*by Jason Wright & Adam Caron*

+1. add issue in Waffle.io
+2. create feature branch
+3. do some code
+4. push branch
+5. submit pull request, with description that "closes 'issue#'" (ie. "closes #1")
+6. other person reviews pull request
+7. (if merged) git checkout master
+8. git pull origin master
+9. merge master into branch